sam9s/windsurf-racen/docs/Progress_Report_2025-11-09.md

 - Optionally ingest Trustpilot page(s) for reputation queries (clearly labeled as External).
 - Plan product pages ingestion and Slack-friendly rendering; outline Web UI for richer cards/images.
 - Design intent‑driven Internet search with guardrails and integrate the researcher subagent if chosen.
+ - Define and surface facet bundles for Shipping/Returns/Warranty (2–3 compact options on low-confidence and fallback turns).
+ - Apply citation deduplication (collapse duplicate/near-duplicate sources); confidence remains in ribbon.
+ - Add live-agent handoff stub (config + API shape) and wire escalation to call it behind a flag.